 7. Try a Different Import Method

-If the built-in WordPress importer keeps letting you down, it’s time to try a different approach.
+If the built-in importer keeps failing, especially on large files or remote image imports, try a different import method.
 There are powerful plugins out there like WP All Import, which stands out for its flexibility and ability to handle almost any kind of data import – XML, CSV, Excel, even files from URLs or FTP.

 WP All Import uses a simple drag-and-drop interface and lets you import posts, pages, custom fields, WooCommerce products, and even images from remote locations.
 You can filter, modify, and map data however you want, making it perfect for complex or large-scale jobs.